Big and Tall Fit Guide

 But warmth is only half the story.
 A quality thermal also needs to keep you dry.
 Many are made with fabrics that have moisture-wicking properties, which means they pull sweat away from your skin and move it to the fabric's outer surface, where it can evaporate.
 This prevents that cold, clammy feeling you can get when you start to overheat.
 Details like snug cuffs also play a role, sealing out drafts and keeping the sleeves comfortably in place.

-Why the Right Fit Is Everything for Bigger Guys
+Why the Right Fit Changes Everything for Big Guys

 If you’re a bigger guy, you already know that “fit” is the most important word in clothing.
 A poorly fitting thermal is more than just uncomfortable—it doesn’t do its job.
 If it’s too loose, it can’t effectively trap heat against your body.
 If it’s too tight, it restricts movement and feels suffocating.
 The biggest challenge is finding a shirt that’s designed for a big and tall frame, not just a scaled-up version of a standard size.